marclamberti/airflogotchi/README.md

 #### Hunger System (Short-term Health)
 - **Hunger Level**: Displayed as a bar (0-10) below the hearts
-- **Minute-by-Minute**: Every minute, the game checks for successful DAG runs from the past minute
+- **Every 30 Minutes**: Every 30 minutes, the game checks for successful DAG runs from the past 30 minutes
   - If successful runs are found, hunger increases to match the number of successful runs
   - If no successful runs are found, hunger decreases by 1 (minimum 0)

 #### Sickness System (Failure Tracking)
 - **Sickness Level**: Displayed as a purple/pink bar (0-10) below the hunger bar
-- **Failed DAG Runs**: Every minute, the game checks for failed DAG runs from the past minute
+- **Failed DAG Runs**: Every 30 minutes, the game checks for failed DAG runs from the past 30 minutes
   - Sickness level = count of failed DAG runs (capped at 10)
   - More failures = higher sickness level